K-rnivoro/Pimmodore-64/README.md

 - Build a [Keymmodore-64](https://github.com/K-rnivoro/Keymmodore-64) interface first, including the RGB LED.
 - A Raspberry Pi 3B o 3B+.
 - A MicroSD Card.
-- A 12VDC or greater Power Supply.
+- Any power supply greater than 6VDC, with 15 Watts minimum.
 - A Step Down Power converter
 - Power connector and switch
 - Joysticks connectors